CoffeeMan240/GitHubAudioPlayer/README.md

 # How to use (Quest Platform)

-1: Enable Multitasking on your Quest or Quest 2 by going to Settings - Experimental - Multi tasking, and restart your headset.
+1: Enable Multitasking on your Quest or Quest 2 by going to Settings - Experimental - Multitasking, and restart your headset.
 2: Create a public repository on GitHub, and set up GitHub Pages (no need for an index.html)
 3: Upload your music files on that repository.
 4: Access your music files on the pages site, get the link, and copy that link (i.e https://yournamehere.github.io/yourprojectname/audiofile.mp3)